dgb/less-rails-bootstrap-devise/README.md

 ## Installation and use

-Install the gem:

-In your application's Gemfile:
+List the gem in your application's Gemfile:

     gem "less-rails-bootstrap-devise"